Return of Financial Aid Policy

 A student earns his or her financial aid award in proportion to the number of days in the term completed prior to the student's complete withdrawal.
 For example, if a student attends through the first 25 days of a 100-day term, the percentage of earned aid is 25%.
 The remaining 75% of the aid received is "unearned" and must be returned to the financial aid program(s).

-Students enrolled in the online module-based program follow a different set of regulations and questions should be directed to the Office of Financial Aid.
+Students enrolled in the online module-based program follow a different set of regulations and questions should be directed to One-Stop Student Services.

 MacMurray College must determine the amount that the student has earned and the amount of federal financial aid that must be returned to the Department of Education within 30 days.
 Students will be notified of the amounts to be returned.
 The College must return the funds within 45 days to the Department of Education.
 As a result, if the student has a balance due to the College and does not make suitable payment arrangements, the account may be turned over to a collection agency.